Variance Reduced Random Relaxed Projection Method for Constrained Finite-sum Minimization Problems: Abstract

-\textbf{Abstract.} We consider the problem of minimizing a large sum of smooth convex functions subject to a large number of constraints defined by convex functions that are possibly non-smooth.
-Such a problem finds a wide range of applications in many areas, such as machine learning and signal processing.
-In this paper, we devise a new random projection method (RPM) for efficiently solving this problem.
+For many applications in signal processing and machine learning, we are tasked with minimizing a large sum of convex functions subject to a large number of convex constraints.
+In this paper, we devise a new random projection method (RPM) to efficiently solve this problem.
 Compared with existing RPMs, our proposed algorithm features two useful algorithmic ideas.
-First, at each iteration, instead of projection onto a subset of the feasible region, our algorithm requires only a relaxed projection in the sense that only the projection onto a half-space approximation of the subset is needed.
-This significantly reduces the per iteration computational cost as the relaxed projection admits a closed-form formula.
-Second, to exploit the structure that the objective function is a large sum of convex functions, the variance reduction technique is incorporated into our algorithm to improve the empirical convergence behaviour.
-As our theoretical contributions, under an error bound-type condition and some other standard conditions, we prove that almost surely the proposed algorithm converges to an optimal solution and that both the optimality and feasibility gaps decrease to zero, with rates $\mathcal{O}(1/\sqrt{K})$ and $\mathcal{O}(\log(K)/ K)$, respectively.
-As a side contribution, we also show that the said error bound-type condition holds some mild assumptions, which could be of independent interest.
-Numerical results on synthetic problem instances are also presented to demonstrate the practical effectiveness of the variance reduction technique and the superiority of our proposed RPM as compared with two existing ones.
+First, at each iteration, instead of projecting onto the subset defined by one of the constraints, our algorithm only requires projecting onto a half-space approximation of the subset, which significantly reduces the computational cost as it admits a closed-form formula.
+Second, to exploit the structure that the objective is a sum, variance reduction is incorporated into our algorithm to further improve the performance.
+As theoretical contributions, under a novel error bound condition and other standard assumptions, we prove that the proposed RPM converges to an optimal solution and that both optimality and feasibility gaps vanish at a sublinear rate.
+In particular, via a new analysis framework, we show that our RPM attains a faster convergence rate in optimality gap than existing RPMs when the objective function has a Lipschitz continuous gradient, capitalizing the benefit of the variance reduction.
+We also provide sufficient conditions for the error bound condition to hold.
+Experiments on a beamforming problem and a robust classification problem are also presented to demonstrate the superiority of our RPM over existing ones.